ToshioCP/Gtk4-tutorial/gfm/sec27.md

 - 21: The symbol `.` (dot) matches any character except newline.
 Therefore, a comment begins `#` followed by any characters except newline.
 No action happens.
+That means that comments are ignored.
 - 22: White space just increases the variable `ncolumn` by one.
 - 23: Tab is assumed to be equal to eight spaces.
 - 24: New line increases a variable `nline` by one and resets `ncolumn`.
-- 26-38: Keywords just updates the location variables `ncolumn` and `yylloc`, and return the token kinds of the keywords.
+- 26-38: Keywords updates the location variables `ncolumn` and `yylloc`, and returns the token kinds of the keywords.
 - 40: Real number constant.
+The action converts the text`yytext` to a double type number, puts it into `yylval.NUM` and returns `NUM`.
 - 42: `IDENTIFIER` is defined in line 18.
+The identifier is a name of variable or procedure.
+It begins with a letter and followed by letters or digits.
 The location variables are updated and the name of the identifier is assigned to `yylval.ID`.
 The memory of the name is allocated by the function `g_strdup`.
 The memory is registered to the list (GSlist type list).
 The memory will be freed after the runtime routine finishes.
 A token kind `ID` is returned.
-- 46-56: Symbols just update the location variable and return the token kinds.
+- 46-57: Symbols update the location variable and return the token kinds.
 The token kind is the same as the symbol itself.
 - 58: If the input doesn't match the patterns, then it is an error.
 A special token kind `YYUNDEF` is returned.